TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 ## Errors

-Now when we guessed weight values, we can calculate errors between our guess and ground truth.
-I've calculated these values behind the scenes in jupyter notebook.
-These errors are shown in table below.
-As you can see we obtained lower guessing errors.
-These errors could be further reduced by introducing other features like obesity label into our conditional expectation analysis.
+After estimating the weight values using both the mean and conditional expectation methods, we can now calculate the errors between our guesses and the ground truth.
+These errors have been computed in a Python notebook <d-cite key="repo"></d-cite> and are presented in the table below.
+As shown, the guessing errors are lower when using the conditional expectation method compared to the mean value approach.
+This improvement suggests that leveraging the relationship between height and weight through conditional expectation leads to more accurate estimations.

 <a id="tab1">Table 1.</a> Guessing errors for mean and conditional expectation methods